Modeling sequence-space exploration and emergence of epistatic signals in protein evolution: Results

 \subsection{A model of evolutionary dynamics reproduces quantitative features of experimentally evolved sequences}

 Evolution (natural and experimental) can be seen as a stochastic process in a sequence landscape, with random mutations and phenotypic selection modeled by our statistical energy $E(a_1,...,a_L)$.
-A minimal model realizing this idea was recently proposed in \cite{de2020epistatic}: a random site $i\in\{1,...,L\}$ is selected, and an amino acid $b\in\{A,C,...,Y\}$ is selected to substitute $a_i$ with a probability proportional to $\exp\{ -\Delta E(a_i\to b) \}$, with $\Delta E$ being the statistical-energy difference between the mutated and the unmutated sequences.
+A minimal model realizing this idea is SEEC \cite{de2020epistatic}: a random site $i\in\{1,...,L\}$ is selected, and an amino acid $b\in\{A,C,...,Y\}$ is selected to substitute $a_i$ with a probability proportional to $\exp\{ -\Delta E(a_i\to b) \}$, with $\Delta E$ being the statistical-energy difference between the mutated and the unmutated sequences.
 A non-accepted or synonymous mutation is characterized by $a_i=b$.
 Note that deletions and insertions are currently not considered in our model.